labgem/microscope-user-doc/docs/content/metabolism/antismash.rst

 How to access to the antiSMASH predictions?
 -----------------------------------------------

-AntiSMASH predictions are accessible through the **Metabolism** section, in the main navigation menu.
+AntiSMASH predictions are available through the **Metabolism** section, in the main navigation menu.

 .. image:: img/antiSMASH3_metabolism.PNG